top of page

 Art as a Language and Core Subject

-We see art as a central part of learning and the primary language through which children construct meaning, build relationships, and understand the world around them.
-Our aim is to foster creativity, self-expression, and a deeper connection with the world by validating the child's perspective and honoring their ideas.
+We see art as a central part of learning and the primary language through which individuals construct meaning, build relationships, and understand the world around them.
+Our aim is to foster creativity, self-expression, and a deeper connection with the world by validating individual perspectives and honoring ideas.

 The Environment: The Third Teacher and Resource Hub